- Scientific name: Trisopterus luscus

 Life Cycle and Use as Bait

 Pouting spawn in spring.
-They are a fast growing fish reaching around 15cm in length at the end of their first year and are fully grown and sexually mature at the end of their second year, meaning that they are seen as a sustainable fish to harvest and eat.
+They are a fast growing fish reaching around 15cm in length at the end of their first year and are fully grown and sexually mature at the end of their second year, with this rapid growth making them a sustainable fish to catch commercially.
 They are a short lived fish with the maximum life expectancy thought to be around four years.
 Because of the small size inshore pouting reach they are a constant source of prey for larger species, meaning that pouting make a good bait for bigger fish.
-Pouting can be either fished dead for large species such as conger eel or tope, or livebaited, with a small pouting being lowered down from the end of a pier a top technique to catch a big summer bass.
+Pouting can be either fished dead for large species such as conger eel or tope, or livebaited, with a small pouting being lowered down from the end of a pier a good technique to catch big bass.

 Methods and Techniques to Catch Pouting

-The vast majority of sea anglers do not target pouting as such, but catch them inadvertently when going for other more desirable species.
-Pouting are voracious feeders that will often wedge big baits meant for cod or bass into their mouth, much to the annoyance of anglers aiming for the bigger species such as cod or bass.
+The vast majority of sea anglers do not target pouting as such, but catch them inadvertently when fishing for other species.
+Pouting are voracious feeders that will often wedge big baits into their mouth, much to the annoyance of anglers aiming for bigger species such as cod or bass.
 However, if fishing specifically for pouting it is best to use smaller size 1 – 2 hooks in a multi-hook rig, such as a two or three hook flapper.
 There is no need to use expensive baits as standard sea fishing baits such as ragworm, lugworm and mackerel strip will all catch this species.
 Sandy and shingle beaches are the best marks for targeting this species, and pouting are known to come into shallower water, and feed more willingly, once the sun begins to set.